MRamonSorell/100-Days-Of-Code-Python/README.md

 # 100-Days-Of-Code-Python

 This is a review of basics and fundamentals of Python.
-1 hour a days for 100 days.
+1 hour a day for 100 days.
 Topics range from basics to advanced.